 2016 was another successful year for the Company.
-During $2016^{(1)}$ :
+During 2016(1):

-- our consolidated net revenues increased 42% to \$6.6 billion, inclusive of King's results of operations since our acquisition of King on February 23, 2016 (the "King Acquisition"); - our revenues from digital online channels(2) increased 94% to \$4.9 billion; - our revenues from in-game content increased 126% to \$3.6 billion; - Blizzard achieved all-time high segment revenues of \$2.4 billion and generated an all-time high \$1 billion in segment operating income; - Activision achieved all-time high segment operating margin of 35%; - King contributed more than the originally planned 30% earnings per share accretion; - we generated cash flows from operating activities of approximately \$2.2 billion, an increase of 71%; - our consolidated operating income increased 7% to \$1.4 billion;

-$(1) For information on the calculation and reconciliation of GAAP \ measures \ to \ non-GAAP \ measures, please \ see \ Appendix \ A \ attached \ to \ this \ proxy \ statement.$

-(2) Net revenues from digital online channels represents revenues from digitally-distributed subscriptions, licensing royalties, value-added services, downloadable content, micro-transactions and products.
+- our consolidated net revenues increased 42% to \$6.6 billion, inclusive of King's results of operations since our acquisition of King on February 23, 2016 (the "King Acquisition"); - our revenues from digital online channels(2) increased 94% to \$4.9 billion; - our revenues from in-game content increased 126% to \$3.6 billion;

+- Thomas Tippl, our Chief Operating Officer; - Michael Morhaime, the President and Chief Executive Officer of Blizzard Entertainment, Inc. ("Blizzard"), one of our principal business units; and - Riccardo Zacconi, the Chief Executive Officer of King Digital Entertainment Limited ("King"), another of our principal business units. - Blizzard achieved all-time high segment revenues of \$2.4 billion and generated an all-time high \$1 billion in segment operating - Activision achieved all-time high segment operating margin of - King contributed more than the originally planned 30% earnings per share accretion; - we generated cash flows from operating activities of approximately \$2.2 billion, an increase of 71%; - our consolidated operating income increased 7% to \$1.4 billion; - (1) For information on the calculation and reconciliation of GAAP measures to non-GAAP measures, please see Appendix A attached to this proxy statement. - (2) Net revenues from digital online channels represents revenues from digitally-distributed subscriptions, licensing royalties, value-added services, downloadable content, micro-transactions and products.

-- our non-GAAP consolidated operating income increased 63% to \$2.3 billion; - our consolidated net income increased 8% to \$966 million; - our non-GAAP consolidated net income increased 70% to \$1.7 billion; - our earnings per diluted share increased 8% to \$1.28; and - our non-GAAP earnings per diluted share increased 68% to \$2.18.
+- our non-GAAP consolidated operating income increased 63% to - our consolidated net income increased 8% to \$966 million; - our non-GAAP consolidated net income increased 70% to \$1.7 billion: - our earnings per diluted share increased 8% to \$1.28; and - our non-GAAP earnings per diluted share increased 68% to \$2.18.